Initialization

 Begin Checkout

-At this point the user is interacting with the payment menu; the next step depends on the exact payment method chosen.
+At this point the user is interacting with the payment menu; the next step depends on the exact payment instrument chosen.

 sequenceDiagram